citrix/citrix-daas-rest-go/citrixorchestration/docs/CreateAppVIsolationGroupRequestModel.md

 ### NewCreateAppVIsolationGroupRequestModel

-`func NewCreateAppVIsolationGroupRequestModel(name string, ) *CreateAppVIsolationGroupRequestModel`
+`func NewCreateAppVIsolationGroupRequestModel(libraryUid int32, name string, ) *CreateAppVIsolationGroupRequestModel`

 NewCreateAppVIsolationGroupRequestModel instantiates a new CreateAppVIsolationGroupRequestModel object This constructor will assign default values to properties that have it defined,